wavefrontHQ/docs/pages/doc/sending_log_data.md

 logsIngestionConfigFile=/etc/wavefront/wavefront-proxy/logsIngestion.yaml
 ```

-These entries instruct the Wavefront Proxy to listen for log data in various formats: on port 5044 it listens using the [Lumberjack protocol](http://github.com/elastic/logstash-forwarder/blob/master/PROTOCOL.md), which works with [Filebeat](http://www.elastic.co/products/beats/filebeat), and on port 5055 it listens for raw logs data over a TCP socket as a UTF-8 encoded string (which works with Splunk, and many others).
+These entries instruct the Wavefront proxy to listen for log data in various formats: on port 5044 it listens using the [Lumberjack protocol](http://github.com/elastic/logstash-forwarder/blob/master/PROTOCOL.md), which works with [Filebeat](http://www.elastic.co/products/beats/filebeat), and on port 5055 it listens for raw logs data over a TCP socket as a UTF-8 encoded string (which works with Splunk, and many others).

 ### Configuring the Wavefront Proxy to Add Structure to Log Data